Nik-Dev21/Parliament-Watch/README.md

 - Party affiliation with color-coded badges

 ### 🤖 **AI Parliamentary Assistant**
-- Intelligent chatbot powered by Claude
+- Intelligent chatbot powered by Gemini
 - Answers questions about bills, MPs, voting records, and parliamentary procedures
 - Grounded in real-time data from OpenParliament API
 - Multi-turn conversations with context awareness